sumimakito/AwesomeQRCode/README.md

 ### Changelog, 更新日志

 #### 1.0.2
-Added an optional parameter which enables the data dots appear as filled circles.
+Added an optional parameter which enables the data dots to appear as filled circles.

 #### 1.0.1
 Now background images can be binarized as you like.